Neuropsychological Testing

 Dementia

-Dementia is not a singular condition.
-Neuropsychological assessments, along with a detailed clinical history, can aid in differentiating among various types of dementia, such as Alzheimer's, Frontotemporal, Lewy Body, and vascular dementia.
-These evaluations are also crucial in recognizing reversible disorders or psychological conditions that may manifest with dementia-like symptoms.
+Dementia is not a single condition.
+Neuropsychological assessments, in conjunction with a thorough clinical history, facilitate the differentiation among various forms of dementia, including Alzheimer’s, Frontotemporal, Lewy Body, and vascular dementia.
+These evaluations are also pivotal in identifying reversible disorders or psychological conditions that may present with dementia-like symptoms.

 Neurological Disorders